 Clinton is a medium-sized city located in the state of Iowa.
 With a population of 24,239 people and seven associated neighborhoods, Clinton is the 20th largest community in Iowa.
-Much of the housing stock in Clinton was built prior to World War II, making it one of the older and more historic cities in the country.
+Clinton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 The population of Clinton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Clinton, 21.57% have at least a bachelor's degree.